-If you've decided to shop for life insurance, you're making an important financial step.
-Life insurance money can come to your family's rescue if you're suddenly no longer around.
-The money from a life insurance policy can help your family stay in their house, pay daily expenses, fund college or any other financial need you want to cover.
+If you're shopping for life insurance, you're making an important financial step.
+A life insurance payout can come to your family's rescue if you're suddenly no longer around.
+The money can help your family stay in their house, pay daily expenses, fund college or help with any other financial need.

 Like any other purchase, you also want to get a good deal.

 The best way to save money is to comparison shop and get life insurance quotes from multiple companies.
-That's because you often can't control some of the other factors that go into the price of life insurance.
-Pricing factors include your:
+That's because rates vary among companies.

 Deciding what type of life insurance you need